-Manitoba Hydro is committed to seeking input on this plan, and any herbicide treatments proposed under this plan on Crown land, from Indigenous communities and organizations through the MMTP Monitoring Committee and the project First Nations and Metis Engagement Process.
+Manitoba Hydro is committed to seeking input on this plan, and any herbicide treatments proposed under this plan on Crown land, from local Indigenous communities through engagement prior to specific vegetation management activities in the vicinity.
 Landowners will be contacted to discuss vegetation management treatments when they are proposed to occur on their property.